 Students should complete the entirety of any science sequence at the same school for best transferability.
 These degrees are not DTA degrees, and there are some general education requirements that students will need to finish upon transfer.

 Though this degree does not require such, Clark College students should know that the standard Clark AST degree path has this difference from the Major Related Program (MRP) defined below:

-- Clark requires 3 credits of Health-Physical Education coursework.
+- Clark requires 3 credits/units of Health-Physical Education coursework.

 Students must also meet the residency requirements as established by Clark.
 While Clark College has approved offering the degree below, Clark students should keep these requirements in mind should their transfer pathways change.

 Students completing this Associate of Science will receive the same priority consideration for admission to the baccalaureate institution as they would for completing the direct transfer associate degree and will be given junior status by the receiving institution.

 It is critical that you work with an Engineering faculty advisor to ensure your program will give you the maximum benefit when you transfer.